|I just ordered a planet and its inhabitants destroyed and I'm still in my comfy slippers.|

 - Upgrades that trigger upon using commands.
 Upgrades like Engineering Teams, Projection Experts, Engine Techs, and Nav Teams all trigger whenever a command of their type is used and you can (and should!) try to abuse their abilities by "cheating" out these command types by using Tarkin-provided tokens.

 There's no direct competition for Tarkin when it comes to simply allowing ships to command more squadrons.
-Tarkin can act as a persistent fake Expanded Hangar Bay for every ship in your fleet on turns when he provides squadron tokens, and it can be channeled through Boosted Comms at the same time, a feat normally only available to the ISD-I. It can, of course, also be used in addition to Expanded Hangar Bay for effectively Squadrons+2 on the commanding ship in question, which can really provide a lot of mileage for upgrades that apply to all commanded squadrons, such as Admiral Chiraneau, the Corrupter title, the Vector title, or Flight Controllers.
+Tarkin can act as a persistent fake Expanded Hangar Bay for every ship in your fleet on turns when he provides squadron tokens, and it can be channeled through Boosted Comms at the same time, a feat normally only available to the ISD-I or Quasar-I. It can, of course, also be used in addition to Expanded Hangar Bay for effectively Squadrons+2 on the commanding ship in question, which can really provide a lot of mileage for upgrades that apply to all commanded squadrons, such as Admiral Chiraneau, the Corrupter title, the Vector title, or Flight Controllers.
 As mentioned above, being able to actually use those squadron tokens through Relay squadrons or using Boosted Comms is strongly recommended.
-In general, these types of fleets are running VSDs and/or Gozantis as their cost-effective carriers.
+In general, these types of fleets are running VSDs and/or Gozantis and/or Quasars as their cost-effective carriers.

-Tarkin's good for newer players who are never quite sure what kind of tokens they might need and like the ability to fix bad command stack decisions with a Liaison officer.
+Tarkin is good for newer players who are never quite sure what kind of tokens they might need and like the ability to fix bad command stack decisions with a Liaison officer.
 He also works well enough with a variety of ships and so can be slotted in to just about any fleet if for some reason you'd prefer to use him over Motti.
 I don't find this archetype particularly competitive at higher levels, mind you, but it's decent enough for newer players to learn the ropes.

 A bit of everything